essvega93/Sample/README.md

 ![Product Name Screen Shot][product-screenshot]

-Hello
+Hello,

-This is not fully completed app.
-I built this project to show my code style.
-Of course, this project is just UI development and may not have all features as you want.
+This sample is not an entirely developed app but it shows my coding style.
+This is focused on UI development and may not have all features like a finished app.

-If you want to see some of my code samples, then please don’t hesitate to contact me.
+If you wish to see some more of coding, dont hesitate to reach out to me.